krummm/void-install-script/README.md

 # void-install-script
-Shell script installer for Void Linux
+WIP Shell script installer for Void Linux

 This installer was primarily created to serve as an installer with encryption support while also having general installation options one would want.